Your true Icelandic winter adventure awaits. Book your tour now!

 There is also a small hack to create a long exposure photo on your iPhone.
 Turn on Live Photo, take your picture, then tap "Live" in the Photos app and choose "Long Exposure" to blend the movement into a smooth effect.

-See how we capture the magic happening on our tours in this behind-the-scenes video below.
+See how we capture the magic happening on our tours in this behind-the-scenes video:

-Want to focus on the experience rather than photography?
-Our guides use professional cameras on your Northern Lights adventure.
-After the trip, you can download free high-quality photos online.
+Want to focus on the experience rather than the photography?
+Our guides use professional cameras on the Northern Lights adventures.
+After the trip, you can download free high-quality photos for your lasting memories.

 Top Northern Lights Tours With Free Photos